rdkcentral/rdkservices/docs/api/BluetoothPlugin.md

 <a name="getDeviceVolumeMuteInfo"></a>
 ## *getDeviceVolumeMuteInfo*

 Gets the volume information of the given Bluetooth device ID.

 ### Events

- No Events.
+No Events

 ### Parameters